marianolarre/mrts-open-source/README.md

 This is an addon for Garry's Mod that gives the players the ability to set up their own Real Time Strategy match inside of the normal sandbox gamemode.

+## Open Source

+It has become harder and harder for me to do this alone.
+I'm pushing the limits of what I know about lua and gmod modding, and it has consumed a lot of my time.
+I also don't have that much experience and knowledge about RTS games, so I could use all the help I can get.
+In order to update the addon in the workshop page, submit a pull request using git, and if it gets approved, the original author will upload it to the workshop.
+If you are a trusted collaborator, you may be added as a collaborator in the workshop page and be able to upload by yourself.

 ## Identity and guidelines

 MRTS follows a few design principles that are required for pull requests to be accepted into the master branch:
 - The addon should not require models, sounds, textures or any file that could fail or look like an error to a player that joins a server without downloads enabled.
 - All troops, buildings and contraption parts should be data driven, meaning that all of their properties should be modifiable via text files known as datapacks.
 - The game should be able to handle atleast 100 units in total without severe lag.

-## Open Source

-In order to update the addon in the workshop page, submit a pull request using git, and if it gets approved, the original author will upload it to the workshop.
-If you are a trusted collaborator, you may be added as a collaborator in the workshop page and be able to upload by yourself.

 ## Final touches before release